LLeimenstoll/TailCausalityTests/README.md

 # TailCausalityTests

-Code for the paper **"General tests for pairwise causality in extremes"** by Lisa Leimenstoll and Melanie Schienle.
+Code for the paper **"Identification and Inference for Causal Effects in Extremes under General Conditions"** by Lisa Leimenstoll and Melanie Schienle.

 It includes:
 - Simulation studies for causal tail tests in R in `Siumlation_Study/`,